-The steps below are intended to give you an insight into the ATI Review process.
+The steps below are intended to give you an insight into the Accessibility Review process.
 Note that this is just an overview and the process might differ depending on the product being tested.

 The first step in an ATI review is to determine the impact of the product being acquired on the campus community.
 If the product is of a high impact, it will undergo an in-depth accessibility review.
 Medium impact products are reviewed at the discretion of DPRC.
 Low impact products are generally not reviewed in-depth.

 When researching or evaluating potential products for acquisition, be proactive and ask the vendor about accessibility of their products and Section 508 compliance.
 You should ask for a VPAT (Voluntary Product Accessibility Template) or ACR (Accessibility Conformance Report), which is a self-assessment by the vendor that reflects their compliance with Section 508 standards.
-If the vendor does not know what a VPAT or ACR is or needs assistance in filling one out, you many use our VPAT/ACR Request Template.
+If the vendor does not know what a VPAT or ACR is or needs assistance in filling one out, you many use the VPAT/ACR Request Template on the VPAT page .
 You may also contact DPRC for assistance.
 Obtaining a VPAT or ACR ahead of time is important because it will save you time in the procurement process.
 VPATs and ACRs might not be required for low impact acquisitions, but are required for both high impact and medium impact products.

 The next step in the ATI review process is analyzing a VPAT or the ACR.
 A VPAT or ACR analysis is very important because it is a vendor-produced document, and not all vendors are transparent or fully understand what to include in their VPATs or ACRs.
 If you want to know more about what the ATI team looks for when evaluating a VPAT, please review these training materials on evaluating VPATs and ACRs.